lianbobo/SE-RBFNet/README.md

 ### 4. Output
-Once the script finishes, all results (sampled point clouds, OCtree data, reconstructed surfaces) will be saved under the results/ directory.
+Once the script finishes, all results (sampled points, OCtree data, explicit surfaces extracted from the approximated SDFs) will be saved under the results/ directory.